thiagoguarino/trybe-project33-tech-news/README.md

   <details>
   <summary><strong>How To Execute the App</strong></summary>

-  The news that will be scraped will be available at https://blog.betrybe.com.
+  The news that will be scraped are be available at https://blog.betrybe.com.
 These news must be saved on the apps Database using py functions that were previously built for this project at `database.py` Module.

   This project uses a MongoDB database called "tech_news".
 The news will be stored in a collection called "news". there are some previously built functions ready on the file `tech_news/database.py` that will help you with the development of the app.
 Don't alter the functions on this file.